builtbymauu/rAIdio/README.md

 2. **The Audio Decoder (`Final_audio_decoder.py`)**
    An active listening script that monitors the environment.
 It detects the 3500Hz pilot tone for voice signals and the 1900Hz header for SSTV.
 Upon detecting voice, it demodulates the AM signal, runs local Google Speech-to-Text, and saves the payload as a text file.
 3. **The AI Hub (`Final_LLM.py`)**
    A watchdog service that monitors a shared directory for incoming text or pre-processed image files.
-It queries the `gemini-flash-latest` model to analyze the crop/medical issue and broadcasts the AI's advice out loud using Text-to-Speech (gTTS).
+It queries the `gemini-flash-latest` model to analyze any querys/issue and broadcasts the AI's advice out loud using Text-to-Speech (gTTS).

-##  Prerequisites & Installation
+#  Prerequisites & Installation

-### 1. Python Requirements
+## 1. Python Requirements
 This project requires Python 3.10+.
 If using Windows, Anaconda is highly recommended to handle the audio routing and C++ dependencies natively.

-### 2. Install Dependencies
+### 2. Install Dependencies on host laptop
 Run the following command to install the required libraries for signal processing, the phone app UI, and the Gemini API:

-pip install sounddevice numpy scipy SpeechRecognition Pillow pysstv pygame google-genai watchdog gTTS (Note: tkinter is used for the phone app GUI, but it comes pre-installed with standard Python distributions).
+(`pip install sounddevice numpy scipy SpeechRecognition Pillow pysstv pygame google-genai watchdog gTTS`)** (Note: tkinter is used for the phone app GUI, but it comes pre-installed with standard Python distributions)

 3. API Key Setup
 Obtain a free Gemini API key from Google AI Studio by going to: https://ai.google.dev/gemini-api/docs/api-key